Early Career Framework

 About the Early Career Framework

-From September 2021, the Early Career Framework (ECF) reforms will entitle all teachers in their first two years to a DfE fully-funded, two-year package of structured training and support linked to the best available research evidence.
+The Early Career Framework (ECF) reforms entitle all teachers in their first two years to a DfE fully-funded, two-year package of structured training and support linked to the best available research evidence.
+This became statutory from September 2021.

 Our ECF programme is offered in Partnership with Teach First and offers access to: